EnergiaPowered/official-website/README.md

 **Tips:**

-- To set the background color of the header properly:
+- To set the background image of the header properly:

   - First, we should look on the example structure